 THANK YOU Dr. Spiegel and TEAM.

 When I was in fifth grade, my mother was diagnosed with breast cancer.
 She fought it and won for a little while, but by the time I was a senior in high school, it finally killed her.
 My aunt (her sister) had died from breast cancer a few years prior.
 To my knowledge, all the women in my family had died from cancer.
 Growing up and into adulthood, I was pretty sure that breast cancer was going to get me, too.
 It just seemed like the inevitable based on my family history.
 When I was in my twenties, I did the genetic testing and it confirmed my suspicions that I was BRCA2 positive.
-I did surveillance and gave myself until was a 35 to decide what to do.
+I did surveillance and gave myself until I was 35 to decide what to do.

 At first I was reluctant to have a mastectomy.
 The whole thought of it was unnerving and some said it was “drastic.”
 But then I went to a conference for high risk women and learned that a mastectomy would reduce my chances to less than 1%.
 Then I felt really dumb for having waited so long, because the choice was clear.
 Ultimately, it came down to handling the cancer issue on my own terms, or waiting to deal with it if/when I was diagnosed.
 I decided that it was far easier to schedule a mastectomy and reconstruction on my own terms than to have to deal with chemo, radiation, and related adventures later when it may be far less convenient.
 Some people say that my mastectomy and reconstruction was “elective,” but for me there was really no choice.